Relic

 In religion, a relic is an object or article of religious significance from the past.
 It usually consists of the physical remains or personal effects of a saint or other person preserved for the purpose of veneration as a tangible memorial.
-Relics are an important aspect of some forms of Buddhism, Christianity, Islam, Shamanism, and many other religions.
+Relics are an important aspect of some forms of Buddhism, Hinduism, Christianity, Islam, Shamanism, and many other religions.
 Relic derives from the Latin reliquiae, meaning "remains", and a form of the Latin verb relinquere, to "leave behind, or abandon".
 A reliquary is a shrine that houses one or more religious relics.